Theories of Organic Evolution (Complete Notes)

 • The universal occurrence of variation

-• Every species, in the absence of environmental check, tends to increase in a geometrical manner.
+• Every species, in the absence of environmental checks, tends to increase in a geometrical manner.

-• A female rabbit gives birth to six young ones in one litter and produces 4 litters in a year (6 months old rabbit is capable of reproduction. due to environmental checks, it will be control
+• A female rabbit gives birth to six young ones in one litter.
+It produces 4 litters in a year.
+A rabbit that is 6 months old is capable of reproduction. due to environmental checks, it will be control

 • Elephants, in the absence of any checks, have 21 million descendants of the end of 800 years